Go back to the Euro Tax Flash homepage.

 On December 9, 2019, the German Finance Minister, Olaf Scholz, issued a revised proposal for a Council Directive regarding the introduction of a common financial transaction tax (FTT) to the participating Member States in the so-called enhanced cooperation procedure (Germany, Austria, Belgium, France, Greece, Italy, Portugal, Slovakia, Slovenia and Spain).
 The revised proposal includes an optional exemption for pension schemes and a new system for mutualization of the FTT revenues.

 Taxation of the financial sector has been under discussion at the European level since 2011, when the European Commission first proposed implementing a financial transactions tax (FTT) at EU level.
 After initial discussions, it became apparent that unanimous support amongst EU Member States did not exist.
-For further information on the development of an FTT at EU level, please refer to ETF 406.
+For further information on the development of an FTT at EU level.